OpenClaw vs Aider

 Quick Verdict

-OpenClaw excels at self-hosted ai coding and privacy-first development with a score of 82/100.
+OpenClaw focuses on Self-Hosted AI Coding and Privacy-First Development and scores 82/100 in our independent evaluation.
 OpenClaw is the fastest-growing open-source AI coding agent ever—146K GitHub stars within two months of release.

 Aider